 The Cane River Creole community was established in the late 1700's by the freed slave Marie Thérèse Coin-Coin and her descendents.
 She and her children carved out a succesful agricultural venture, owning their own slaves and gradually acquiring more land.
 This community founded its own churches, schools, businesses, and places of entertainment.

-Today, St. Augustine Catholic Church is the spiritual center and heart of the community, know as Isle Brevelle.
+Today, St. Augustine Catholic Church is the spiritual center and heart of the community known as Isle Brevelle.
 The Creole traditions and practices of the Isle Brevelle community extend beyond attending church services on Sunday.
-Instead, the close-knit community gathers for fairs, trail rides, candlelight vigils and plays.
-Music and dancing, along with storytelling are also features at almost every gathering of Creole people.
+Instead, the close-knit community gathers for fairs, trail rides, candlelight vigils, and plays.
+Music, dancing, and storytelling are also features at almost every gathering of Creole people.